Lebowski89/blog/content/roles.md

 ***

-When I simply want to copy a file for a service to use I include them in the role in a files folder, for example:
+When I want to copy a file for a service, I include them in the role/files folder, for example:

 ```yaml

 /ansible/roles/blog
 ├── files
 │   ├── favicon.png